Open at Royal Portrush delivers ‘economic benefit’ of £100m

 Benefit

-But while the SIRC report shows Northern Ireland may have gained £100 million worth of economic benefit from the golf championship this year according to the Scottish government it did better from the 147th Open at Carnoustie.
+But while the SIRC report shows Northern Ireland may have gained £100 million worth of economic benefit from hosting the golf championship this year, Scotland may have gained more benefit from hosting the 147th Open at Carnoustie.

-Based on research also carried out by Sheffield Hallam University’s Sport Industry Research Centre Scotland’s First Minister Nicola Sturgeon said, last December, that the 147th Open had been worth £120 million to the Scottish economy.
+Based on research also carried out by the SIRC, Scotland’s first minister Nicola Sturgeon, speaking in December last year, said the 2018 Open had been worth £120 million to the Scottish economy.

-An SIRC report showed that the Scottish economy enjoyed a direct injection of £69 million from the Open and that Scotland also benefited from £51 million in destination marketing activity
+The research showed the Scottish economy enjoyed a direct injection of £69 million from the Open and that Scotland also benefited from £51 million in destination marketing activity.

 According to John McGrillen, chief executive Tourism NI, the 148th Open at Royal Portrush was a “ground breaking event for tourism in Northern Ireland”.